NuGet/Home/designs/FloatingStableAndPrerelease.md

 There are a few reasons why we decided against that approach:

 1. The PackageReference opt in into prerelease version for ranges is dependant on the version requested.
 PackageReference allows prereleases as potential versions for dependencies due to (link issue)
 1. You can not specify which prerelease versions you want included.
 For  example, you can not express the following version from the proposed approach `5.1.*-rc.*`.
 1. It adds an additional element which could realistically be added anywhere.
-PackageReference is integrated within MSBuild, you could easily add
+PackageReference is integrated within MSBuild, you could easily add the attribute somewhere totally different and that'd be invisible to someone reading the csproj.
 1. It does not apply in certain situations, creating redundancies.

 * How will old clients behave